sealfoss/GstUnityPlugin/README.md

 However, very little (if any) code in this project is a 1:1 copy from the above.

-This plugin also developed by directly using example code given in the Unity3D NativeRenderingPlugin project (just like mrayGStreamerUnity), available here: https://github.com/Unity-Technologies/NativeRenderingPlugin
+This plugin was also developed by directly using example code given in the Unity3D NativeRenderingPlugin project (just like mrayGStreamerUnity), available here: https://github.com/Unity-Technologies/NativeRenderingPlugin